 Wild Quail Hunting Lodge

-Hunting wild quail in Illinois, especially in Pike County, has been a tradition that goes back to when settlers first arrived to the area.
+Hunting wild quail in Illinois, especially in Pike County, has been a tradition that goes back to when settlers first arrived in the area.
 The native prairie grasses of Illinois are ideal habitat for coveys of wild quail.
 With the introduction of farming and fence rows providing extra cover, quail flourish in Illinois.

 Our guided quail hunts here at the Lodge are the best you will find.
 Our Orvis Endorsed Quail hunting lodge and resort not only has phenomenal quail hunting, quality dogs, and professional guides but also has gourmet homecooked meals and lodging options.